 Hailed by The Philadelphia Inquirer as "assured and startlingly lyrical" and the Milwaukee Journal Sentinel for her “soaring lines,” Catherine Chen joined the Milwaukee Symphony Orchestra as Principal Bassoon in 2017.
 Born in Taipei, Taiwan, she moved with her family to the United States at age six.
 While living in Taipei, she began her musical studies, playing the piano at the age of four and the cello at the age of five.
 She continued playing both instruments until beginning to play the bassoon at age fourteen.
-She started her musical education under the tutelage of Joyce Kelley, and went on to be a student in the Pre-College division of The Juilliard School, where she studied with Marc Goldberg.
-Catherine later received her Bachelor of Music from the Curtis Institute of Music, where she studied with Daniel Matsukawa.
-Prior to her appointment with the MSO, she was the associate principal bassoonist with the Toronto Symphony Orchestra, principal bassoonist with the Harrisburg Symphony Orchestra, and has performed with The Philadelphia Orchestra and National Symphony Orchestra, Kansas City Symphony, Virginia Symphony, and Richmond Symphony.
+She started her bassoon education under the tutelage of Joyce Kelley and went on to study with Marc Goldberg at the Pre-College Division of The Juilliard School from 2007-2010.
+Catherine later received her Bachelor of Music from the Curtis Institute of Music, where she studied with Daniel Matsukawa from 2010-2015.
+Prior to her appointment with the MSO, she was the Associate Principal Bassoon of the Toronto Symphony Orchestra and the Principal Bassoon of the Harrisburg Symphony Orchestra.
+In addition, she has performed with The Philadelphia Orchestra, Chicago Symphony Orchestra, National Symphony Orchestra, Kansas City Symphony, Virginia Symphony, and Richmond Symphony.

-As a soloist, Catherine has appeared with The Philadelphia Orchestra, The Juilliard School’s Pre-College Orchestra, and "The President's Own" United States Marine Band.
-She was winner of the 2012 Philadelphia Orchestra Albert M. Greenfield Concerto Competition, a National Foundation for Advancement in the Arts (NFAA) YoungArts 2010 finalist and level two winner, and a prizewinner at the Meg Quigley Vivaldi Competition.
-In 2014, she represented the Curtis Institute of Music on a tour of the United States and Costa Rica as part of a wind quintet.
+As a soloist, Catherine has appeared with the Milwaukee Symphony, The Philadelphia Orchestra, The Juilliard School’s Pre-College Orchestra, and "The President's Own" United States Marine Band.
+She was the winner of the 2012 Philadelphia Orchestra Albert M. Greenfield Concerto Competition and a prizewinner at the 2014 Meg Quigley Vivaldi Competition.